Traveling To Turkey For A Hair Transplant

 In 2018, 826,000 people visited Turkey to receive some kind of medical or aesthetic treatment, a figure almost 10 times higher than in 2008, in which the country received close to 75,000 tourists visiting for medical treatments.
 In addition, it is expected that in the year 2023 there will be 2 million tourists visiting Turkey exclusively for medical or aesthetic purposes.

-Within the list of treatments, the most requested are those related to plastic surgery, dental aesthetics, in vitro fertilization, treatments for obesity, orthopedics, cardiology, oncology, brain surgery, and commonly hair transplantation.
+Within the list of treatments, the most requested are those related to plastic surgery, dental aesthetics, in vitro fertilization, treatments for obesity, orthopedics, cardiology, oncology, and commonly hair transplantation in Turkey.

-Most people that have traveled to Turkey for hair restoration, did so after being lured by special offers and the low cost of the procedures in such countries.
+Most people that have traveled to Turkey for a hair transplant, did so after being lured by special offers and the low cost of the procedures in such countries.
 There are even packages that include travel, stay and surgery for approximately 2,000-4,000 euros.
 However, in many cases, these procedures are not performed by qualified professionals and therefore complications are very common.
 Medical procedures are more expensive in countries like the US for good reason.
-Doctors in the US spend significantly longer training and getting qualified to perform surgery than in countries like Turkey.
-Surgery centers are held to strict standards in the US and doctors can lose their licenses and board certifications abruptly if they are not following the proper guidelines before and after surgery
+Surgery centers are held to strict standards in the US and doctors can lose their licenses and board certifications abruptly if they are not following the proper guidelines before and after surgery.

-Having a hair transplant in Turkey is very risky because sanitary regulations are poor and one does not need to become a doctor to perform it.
-For this reason, it is often medical technicians who are performing the surgery on uninformed patients in Turkey.
+Having a hair transplant in Turkey is very risky because sanitary regulations are poor.
 In addition, Turkish clinics often do not utilize the specialized instruments required for follicular unit extraction as they can be expensive to purchase.
 It is very common that patients undergoing low-cost hair transplants in turkey eventually turn to a surgeon in the US to correct the damage created, although in several cases the damage is irreversible.

 There is no possibility of knowing if any complications have occurred because it would mean returning to this country, which increases expenses and interferes with the recovery process.
 The patient must take into account that after the surgery, multiple follow-up exams should occur to avoid or treat any complications that may arise and continue with the appropriate post-operative care to ensure a successful hair restoration.